II.1 Observation and reflection based on what we perceive

 The function of these plants is to oxygenate the water and to keep it clean so it attracts wildlife.
 These can be predators that restore the balance in the ecosystem of the edible garden and its surroundings and increase the biodiversity at the same time.
 The biotopes should be placed on shaded areas and not too exposed in order to facilitate the arrival of animals.

-The biotopes always become an interesting place for observation and research therapy for our users.
-They can relax and enjoy the surrounding wildlife (Figure 2.19).
+The biotopes always become an interesting place for observation and research therapy for our beneficiaries.
+They can relax and enjoy the surrounding wildlife (Figure II.19).

 The use of some fabrics such as burlap, used carpet or artificial turf to cover the edges of the container is advisable.
 Once the cover is under water level, it will help any small animal that accidentally falls into the biotope to climb out of it.

 Once the biotope is finished we fill it with water and put the plants or pots for the semi-aquatic ones.
-This way it gets integrated in the environment and becomes an oasis for wildlife.
+This way it gets integrated in the environment and becomes an oasis for small animals.

-The use of a chock on the bottom to keep the semi-aquatic plants over the water level is advisable too (Figure 2.22).
+The use of a chock on the bottom to keep the semi-aquatic plants over the water surface level is advisable too (Figure II.22).

 The maintenance of the biotope is simple.
 A pruning of the excess of plants surrounding the biotope should be made at least once a year to keep its condition of oasis.

 Also we have to ensure that a third part of the water surface is free of plants.
-This will facilitate the water oxygenation and the easy access of animals (Figure 2.23).
+This will facilitate the water oxygenation and the easy access of small animals (Figure II.23).

-The plant material that’s drawn from the biotope can be reused, as we will learn in the edible garden maintenance unit.
+The plant material from that pruning and the one that’s drawn from the biotopes can be reused, as we will learn in the edible garden maintenance unit.

 2.6 “Pollinator volcano”

-The presence of a professional beekeeper would be needed to help us in the maintenance and harvesting process and to teach our users about them: their social life, the handling of the hives and how to efficiently interact on set times.
-The users love this activity.
+The presence of a professional beekeeper would be needed to help us in the maintenance and harvesting process and to teach our users about them: their social life, the responsible handling of the hives and how to efficiently interact on set times.
+The students love this activity.

 Materials such as wood or iron tubes –preferably used– are required for the construction.
 These would be used to build a cone with a diameter of 5 meters on the base and a height of 3.5, leaving a circle with an approximate diameter of 3.5 meters on the top of the cone.
 This minimum height of 3.5 meters between the hives and the upper part ensures that the bees are no threat for anyone around the “volcano” and that neither do we for them.

-We have to keep in mind during the construction that we need some space for an access door to the hives inside so the beekeeper is able to do routine maintenance (Figure 2.27).
+We have to keep in mind during the construction that we need some space for an access door to the hives inside so the beekeeper is able to do routine maintenance (Figure II.28).

-The structure has to be firmly attached to the ground and covered –except for the top– by any metallic net or wire mesh with very small holes that bees cannot go through.
+The structure has to be firmly attached to the ground and covered around–except for the door and the top which we will leave free – by any metallic net or wire mesh with very small holes that bees cannot go through.
 By doing this we make sure bees are able to exit the cone only through the top.
 Therefore we will never be on their flight path, no matter if they exit to recollect pollen and nectar or return to the hive.

-The outside part of the “volcano” structure should be sown with vines and melliferous plants –better still if they give edible fruits.
+The outside part of the “volcano” structure should be sown with vines and melliferous plants – and better still if they give edible fruits- plants which would climb up the net or the wire mesh.
 Given this plant cover, we would obtain fruit while the bees and us would not disturb each other.
-It also makes the “volcano” integrate into the landscape harmoniously (Figure 2.28).
+It also makes the “volcano” integrate into the landscape harmoniously (Figure II.29).

 The ideal place to set the “volcano” would be in the edible garden forest.

-In case we had a carpentry workshop the project users could make boxes for the bees using a construction plan.
+In case we had a carpentry workshop the course students could make boxes for the bees using a construction plan.
 If it was not the case, the hives could be bought on the market.

-2.7 Wastes – resources network connected to the neighbourhood
+II.7 Wastes and resources network connected to the neighbourhood

 In the design of the place it is very important to keep in mind the need of a network to manage the conversion of waste into resources.
 It is important and necessary to survey the area or any neighbourhood, village or city in order to identify the waste produced by our neighbours.
 We can take advantage of this waste as part of our permacultural project in terms of mutual support.
 This task serves to re-educate and raise awareness within society about the need to cool down the planet together – some take responsibility of part of the waste while others use them as nutrients to be turned into food.